The Laboratorium

-My basic principle of integrity is an isotope of Larry Lessig’s:
+My basic principle of integrity is a variant of Larry Lessig’s:

 Anything I say represents the views of at most one person: me.

-I have a day job.
 I’m a law professor.
 That means that New York Law School pays me to teach classes and to write scholarship.
 Like other serious educational institutions, NYLS is committed to academic freedom.
 No one at the school has ever pressured me to take any particular viewpoint in my work and I’m confident no one ever will.
+Since I have a day job, I can and do decline any outside work that would clash with my principles, require me to endorse any particular point of view, or bias me in what I choose to say.

 I sometimes speak at conferences and other events.
 Even when I’ve been invited to address a particular subject, I’ve never been asked to take a particular position.
 My research budget only goes so far, so I ask for reimbursement for my actual travel expenses where possible.
-I also accept honoraria from private-sector hosts.
+I also accept honoraria, so long as it’s clear that they’re independent of the viewpoint I take.

 This blog is structurally independent.
 There are no business relationships that influence on what appears on it.